sipan-slivani/file_read_1/Readme.md

 # CSV file Read
-this is simple project to read csv file and print to console \
+this is simple project to read csv file and print to console. \
 howto:
 1. run a program
 2. define extension (csv file )